$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 Graduation Year Basic Education Total Years (Basic + Bachelor's) Typical WES Evaluation CRS Points for Education

-The difference between a diploma evaluation (90 points) and a Bachelor's degree evaluation (112-120 points, depending on other factors in the CRS grid) is 20-22 points minimum.
-When healthcare draws land at 462-476 and general draws at 507-550, those points matter.
+The difference between a two-year credential evaluation (91-98 points) and a Bachelor's degree evaluation (112-120 points, depending on spouse status) is 20-22 points in the education factor.
+When healthcare draws land at 462-476 and general all-program draws at 530-550, those points matter.

 The Inconsistency Problem